 When the younger one had been nine we had got a computer at home.
 But I wouldn’t allow them to play games on it except for maybe half an hour or a maximum of one hour.
 An exasperated younger one, after begging me to let him continue declared, ‘ALL the mothers in the world allow their children to play games as long as they want!’
 I cringed – being the world’s worst dictator in addition to being the ‘baddest’ mother was sure depressing but I didn’t budge much to his disgust.

-They used to worry about being ‘skinned alive’ and ‘beaten to a pulp’ but soon realized that they were safe.
-The older in a devilish mood would even dare me to!
+They used to worry about being ‘skinned alive’ and ‘beaten to a pulp’ but soon realized that they were safe from such dire consequences of their mischiefs.
+The older in a devilish mood would even dare me to carry out the threats!

-The pre-teens brought on more contradictions in the form of their mother.
+The contradictions in the form of their mother increased during their pre-teen years.
 I once heard the older one tell his friend, ‘My mother is a bundle of ‘NO’ es.
 The younger one used to start his sentences with, ‘I know you will say no, but listen to me anyway.’

 (Image courtesy: Cartoonstock.com)